-Reformists think our way of life is based on sound principles, and the system just needs a few tweaks, a little cleaning up to fix recent problems and restore normalcy.
+Reformists think our way of life is based on sound principles, and the system just needs a few tweaks, a little cleaning up.
 They’re wrong.
 We need an entirely different system.
-There never was any “normal.”
-Stephen Dedalus got it right: “History is a nightmare from which I am trying to awaken.

 Reformists are good people.
 They fight against poverty, injustice, war, ecocide, all sorts of evils.
 But their efforts fail: The evils reappear in new forms faster than any whack-a-mole reforms can remove them.